 The estimated cost of the special assistance for vulnerable groups was calculated based on the data taken from the socio economic profile summarized in Chapter 4.
 Table 4.4-3 shows the total number of the vulnerable PAPs.
 This allowance for vulnerable groups is Php 10,000 per households, but will not be provided in cash to the respective households.

-There are 325 vulnerable households identified.
-The estimated budget is PhP 10,000 X 325 households = PhP 3,250,000.00.
+There are 173 vulnerable households identified.
+The estimated budget is PhP 10,000 per household x 173 households = PhP 1,730,000.00.